Abdeen Palace: Museum

-The palace today is a museum, located in the Old Cairo district of Abdin.
+The palace today is a museum, located in the Old Cairo district of Abdeen.
 The upper floors (the former living quarters of the royal family) are reserved for visiting foreign dignitaries.
 The lower floors contain the Silver Museum, the Arms Museum, the Royal Family Museum, and the Presidential Gifts Museum.
 A new museum, the Historical Documents Museum, was opened in January 2005.
 Among other documents, it contains the Imperial Ottoman firman, or decree, which established the rule of Muhammad Ali and his family, and a certificate for the Order of the Iron Crown, from the short-lived South American Kingdom of Araucanía and Patagonia.